-Neeuro is a global company which specialises in the utilisation of Brain Computer Interface technology to maximise the potential of users’ neurological agility and fitness.
-Neeuro’s extensive portfolio and array of offerings empower digital therapeutics and brain fitness solutions, and are backed with clinically validated research by A*STAR, an institution widely known as being at the forefront of Singapore’s research endeavours.
+Neeuro is a global company which specialises in the utilisation of Brain-Computer Interface technology to maximise the potential of users’ neurological agility and fitness.
+Neeuro’s extensive portfolio and an array of offerings empower digital therapeutics and brain fitness solutions and are backed with clinically validated research by A*STAR, an institution widely known as being at the forefront of Singapore’s research endeavours.

-Its core technology, NeeuroOS, is a platform ecosystem that empowers health care professionals, researchers and third party developers with an Artificial Intelligence (AI) driven platform with the ability to analyse the brain signals of users; measuring mental states including but not limited to attention, relaxation, mental workload and fatigue.
-Neeuro’s holistic platform, coupled with its other offerings, reveal numerous potential avenues to explore complementary mental wellness options for ADHD children, patients with stroke, cognitive rehabilitation and many other neurological issues.
+Its core technology, NeeuroOS, is a platform ecosystem that empowers health care professionals, researchers, and third-party developers with an Artificial Intelligence (AI) driven platform with the ability to analyse the brain signals of users; measuring mental states including but not limited to attention, relaxation, mental workload, and fatigue.
+Neeuro’s holistic platform, coupled with its other offerings, reveals numerous potential avenues to explore complementary mental wellness options for ADHD children, patients with stroke, cognitive rehabilitation, and many other neurological issues.

 For more information, please visit https://www.neeuro.com.

 Tel: +65 6826 6111